Ella Rhodes (she/her)

 Owner

-Ellisa has been handbuilding and throwing for the last eight years, leaving her job as a school teacher to pursue her full time career as a ceramicist four years ago.
+Ellisa has been hand building and throwing since 2017, leaving her job as a school teacher to pursue her full time career as a ceramicist.
 Born into a line of potters, her adoration for ceramics combines with her extensive teaching experience to create the well rounded teaching curriculum seen at Ceramiques.

 Ellisa draws inspiration from both the forms of Ancient Egyptian vessels and the colours and fluidity of the Renaissance era, with a deep appreciation for the intricacies of ceramic bodies of work.
 This is reflected in her own work, frequently getting lost in the meditative nature of the wheel throwing process and feeling empowered by the outcome of her creations.